After ED raids, Vivo moves HC against freezing of bank accounts

-Vivo Mobile has moved Delhi High Court against the freezing of all its bank accounts.
+Vivo India has moved Delhi High Court against the freezing of all its bank accounts.

 The company in its appeal said that more than Rs 2,826 cr of monthly payments including employee salaries, office rents, bank financing payments, and other expenditures are on hold because its bank accounts have been frozen.